 Prima Donnas – Founded in 2008, this group of lovelies can be found in the French Quarter on the Friday before Mardi Gras.

 Pussyfooters – This all-women's marching club encourages self-confidence and self-respect via performance.
 The Pussyfooters are a staple on the Mardi Gras parade scene performing in multiple parades, fundraisers and special events year-round.
-Members wear cotton candy-colored wigs, lace-up boustieres and white boots.
+Members wear cotton candy-colored wigs, lace-up bustiers, and white boots.
 You must be at least 30 years old to be a Pussyfooter.

 Ritmeaux Krewe – Their name of the first every Latin dance marching group is a play on the Spanish word for rhythm (ritmo) with a Louisiana twist.
 Since 2016, the marching club's mission has been “to promote Hispanic/Latino heritage through Latin dance and music."

 Roux La La – Founded in 2009, this group get its name from the roux (a base for gumbo).
-According to their website, they are “New Orleans’ official swamp steppin’, booty shakin’, booze guzzlin’, pot stirrin’, GLITTER IN YOUR FACE female dance troupe.
-Their aim is to “better our community one sequin at a time.”
+According to their website, they are “New Orleans’ official swamp steppin’, booty-shakin', booze guzzlin’, pot stirrin’, GLITTER IN YOUR FACE female dance troupe.
+They aim to “better our community one sequin at a time.”